lllyasviel/ControlNet-v1-1-nightly/README.md

 # Content Reshuffle

 Use a simple random flow to reshuffle the content of an image.
 This can be used to train style-based ControlNets without being limited to the model scope of Clip-Vision tokenizer.

+We already see many clip-based token-based methods and none of them can very accurately reproduce the style of input images.
+Let us see will this method be much better.

 This may also result in several interesting applications.

 ![p](github_misc/12.png)